Flag of Ohio: Statute

+Design and symbolism

 A typical 34-star Union guidon, carried by many Ohio cavalry units during the Civil War.

+The law defining the flag's design (OH Rev Code § 5.01) also defines its symbolism.
+The three red and two white horizontal stripes are stated to represent "the roads and waterways of the state," the blue triangular field represents "the state's hills and valleys," the thirteen stars grouped around the "O" represent "the original states of the United States," the four stars added to the peak of the triangle symbolize "that Ohio was the seventeenth state admitted to the union," and the "O" represents the letter O in "Ohio" and "suggests the state's nickname, the buckeye state."

 In addition to resembling the letter O and a buckeye nut, the flag's annulus also represents "the original territory of Ohio" in the Northwest Territory.

 Ohio's flag is the only non-rectangular U.S. state flag.
 It is a rare example of a non-quadrilateral civil flag.
 According to vexillologist Whitney Smith, it may be loosely based upon cavalry flags of the Civil War and Spanish–American War.
 The flag has been officially defined as a "burgee" since 2002, even though burgees are typically used as maritime flags.
 Its shape, lack of text, and mirror symmetry allow it to be flown or hung in various orientations without affecting legibility.
 On account of the flag's uncommon shape, foreign manufacturers have occasionally set the entire design against a white, rectangular field.